Nisar’s timely action saved Pak-UK pact on exchanging prisoners

 -

-Nisar’s timely action saved Pak-UK pact on exchanging prisonersBy Sabir ShahFebruary 08, 2017Print : Top Story
+Nisar’s timely action saved Pak-UK pact on exchanging prisonersBy Sabir ShahFebruary 09, 2017Print : Islamabad

 It was actually after this action from the interior minister in February 2014 that the Transfer of Prisoners Agreement was revived by the British government in March 2015 after its suspension in 2012.